 His number is not only retired at Michigan.
 His number 70 hangs with Van Buren’s and teammate Chuck Bednarik’s retired jerseys in Philadelphia.
 Al Wistert may not be the most famous man to step on a football field, but he’s truly an all-time great.

-NOTE: You can read Al’s story in The Game before the Money: Voices of the Men Who Built the NFL, available September 1, 2014 from the University of Nebraska Press.
-You can pre-order a copy from Amazon.com here.
+NOTE: You can read Al’s story in The Game before the Money: Voices of the Men Who Built the NFL, now available from the University of Nebraska Press.
+You can order a copy from Amazon.com here.